History of Martinique: 17th century

+The French buccaneer François l'Ollonais (Jean-David Nau) spent part of his early life as a servant on Martinique before joining the buccaneers based in Saint-Domingue (present-day Haiti).
+Martinique is a home port to for French buccaneers as well as pirates like Captain Crapeau, Étienne de Montauban and Mathurin Desmarestz which earned a notorious reputation for their violent tactics against Spanish captives, often referred to as "Fléau des Espagnols" (Flail of the Spanish).
+It allowed the French to operate in the Caribbean against Spanish ships in both Hispaniola and Martinique.

 In 1666 and 1667 the English unsuccessfully attacked.
 The Treaty of Breda (1667) ended the Second Anglo-Dutch War and hence the hostilities.

 In 1672, Louis XIV ordered the construction of a citadel, Fort Saint Louis, at Fort Royal Bay to defend Martinique.
 The next year, the Compagnie des Indes Occidentales decided to establish a town at Fort Royal, even though the location was a malarial swamp.
 The Compagnie des Indes Occidentales failed in 1674, and the colony reverted to the direct administration of the French crown.
 Martinique's administration was in the hands of council.
 The King appointed two members: the Lieutenant-general and the administrator.
 They chose the other council members (the governor, the Attorney General and the ordinary judge).
 This organization lasted until 1685.

 During the Third Anglo-Dutch War, de Ruyter returned to Martinique in 1674, this time with the intent to capture Fort Royal.
 Calm winds and French booms prevented him from sailing his fleet of 30 warships, nine supply ships, and 15 transports into the harbor.
 The French repulsed his attempt to land his 3,400 troops, causing him to lose 143 men, at a cost of 15 French lives.

 In 1675 the first Governor General of the West Indies, Jean-Charles de Baas-Castelmore, arrived in Martinique and served until 1677.
 His successor was Charles de La Roche-Courbon, comte de Blénac, who served for the first time from 1677 to 1683.
 He drew up a plan for the city of Fort Royal and improving the fortifications of Fort Saint Louis. de Blénac was responsible for the 10-year effort that resulted in the building of a 487-meter wall around the peninsula on which the Fort stood, the wall being four meters high and two meters thick, and cutting a ditch that separated from the town. de Blénac served as Governor General again from June 1684 to February 1691, and again from 24 Nov 1691 until his death in 1696.

 The growth of the town resulted in the progressive clearing and draining of the mangrove swamp.
 By 1681, Fort-Royal was the administrative, military and political capital of Martinique.
 Still, Saint Pierre, with its better harbor, remained the commercial capital.